Controlling sprouting in store – news, resources, research and video material on sprout control and related issues.

-The political and regulatory situation for sprout control products is changing, the latest info can be found in the news section lower down this page
+The political and regulatory situation for sprout control products is changing.
+Visit this page frequently to stay up-to-date with the latest information.

 Latest sprout suppression news